PickStars308/PickStarsSource/README.md

 ## PickStars hopes to provide better services for users in other countries, but as a personal work, language translation is difficult to do perfectly, if you are interested, you can submit your translation

+## The current translations are provided by AI.
+Please report any issues.

 # Thanks List
 - There are no translators available